[DIY] 3kg Spool Holder - Tangled Filament

 Once printed, remove the base support from the axle:

-The parts were actually printed from a 3kg spool, using a quickly-put-together wood prototype and a 3D printed axle.
-It helped validate the concept and the dimensions:
+The parts were actually printed from a 3kg spool, using a quickly-put-together wood prototype and a 3D printed axle that helped validate the concept and dimensions:

 Assembly

-Just glue up and slide the Tubing Holder's dovetails into the Box's top rails.
+Just glue up and slide the Tube Holder's dovetails into the Box's top rails.

-Install the PC4-M10 pneumatic fitting and some length of regular PTFE tubing going to the printer.
+Install the PC4-M10 pneumatic fitting and some length of regular PTFE tube going to the printer.

-The fitting and the tubing ensure that the pulling force exists only between the fitting and the spool, thus preventing cascading consequences if the filament gets stuck around the spool.
+But not so with this holder.
+The fitting and the tube ensure that the pulling force from the extruder exists only between the fitting and the spool.

-Assembly completed, the rotation is very smooth with little friction despite the spool's weight.
+Once the assembly was completed, the rotation was very smooth with little friction despite the spool's weight.
 There initially was a squeak when the spool rotated, though.
 Came from the axle rubbing inside the casing grooves holding the axle.
-A tiny bit of PTFE / Dry lube took care of that, soap might work too.
+A tiny bit of PTFE / dry lube took care of that, soap might work too.

 3kg Spools